 You don’t need to worry about the pattern or how you apply it, simply make sure that it’s evenly distributed.

-This Noiseproofing Compound will further reduce sound transmission by a lot, so don’t skip it!
+This Noiseproofing Compound will further reduce sound transmission, so don’t skip it!

 Apply Acoustic Caulk